DevExpress/devextreme-documentation/concepts/05 Widgets/Sankey/99 Client-Side Exporting and Printing/01 User Interaction.md

-To export or print the widget, a user clicks **Exporting/Printing** and selects a command from the drop-down menu.
+To export or print the UI component, a user clicks **Exporting/Printing** and selects a command from the drop-down menu.

 The **Print** command opens the browser's **Print** window.
 This window allows a user to specify the print settings and send the print job to the printer.